whatbirdisthat/helpful-assistants/README.md

 Another thing I'll note is that I have two copies of this on my system, both using the `gru` Conda environment, and I think it's all good.

+## An awesome reason to use Conda
 So, if you create an environment it is portable across projects: this is actually awesome because you only need to `pip install` once.
 Projects that do different things but use the same set of requirements can use the same environment.

+# Outside-in Testing
+Thinking about how to run in FAKE mode and REAL mode, I realised that I was "running the server" and clicking around, because that's really what this is - a `gradio` app is a web page more than anything else.
+So I wasn't building test code.

+So rather than keep stacking untested code upon untested code, I decided to pause for a bit and make sure there is a way to provide proof that all the things work, not just unit tests, but BDD style, browser-based tests.